 Eric Bloch, Psy.D., Senior Staff Clinician

 Eric completed his doctoral degree in clinical psychology from The Chicago School of Professional Psychology in Chicago, Illinois.
-He completed his pre-doctoral internship at the Indiana University - Purdue University Indianapolis office of counseling and psychological services and also gained experience working with college students at North Central College, The College of DuPage, and Illinois State University.
+He completed his pre-doctoral internship at the Indiana University-Purdue University Indianapolis office of counseling and psychological services and also gained experience working with college students at North Central College, The College of DuPage, and Illinois State University.
 Eric received his bachelor’s degree in psychology from Auburn University in December of 2006 and is thrilled to have returned to his alma mater.
 Eric’s clinical interests include alcohol and other drug (AOD) issues, mood and anxiety disorders, adjustment, and the integration of mindfulness.
-His approach to clinical work is integrative in nature, and incorporates cognitive-behavioral, interpersonal, and client-centered techniques.
-Additionally, Eric is committed to a promoting a holistic approach to student wellness.
+His approach to clinical work is integrative in nature, incorporates cognitive-behavioral, interpersonal, and client-centered techniques.
+Eric is committed to a promoting a holistic approach to student wellness.

-Joeleen Cooper, Ph.D., Senior Staff Clinician
+Joeleen Cooper-Bhatia, Ph.D., Licensed Staff Psychologist

 Joeleen completed her doctoral degree in Counseling Psychology at the University at Albany, SUNY in Albany, NY.
 She completed her pre-doctoral internship at Virginia Tech's Thomas E. Cook Counseling Center and also has experience working with college students at the University at Albany and Rensselaer Polytechnic Institute.
 Joeleen's professional interests include intervention and outreach to diverse populations, training/supervision, psychological assessment, group therapy, and relationship issues.
 Her approach to treatment is integrative, incorporating interpersonal and cognitive-behavioral techniques.